janosvajda/local-sonar-cube-typescript/README.md

 sonar.testExecutionReportPaths=coverage/test-reporter.xml
 ```

 Now, you need to install the SonarQube scanner.
-It is an NPM package you can easyli add it to your project:
+It is an NPM package you can easily add to your project:

     npm install --save-dev sonarqube-scanner

 You should create a new JavaScript file in your's project root.
-Its name should be sonar-project.js Its content can be simething like this:
+Its name should be sonar-project.js Its content can be something like this:

 ```javascript
 const sonarqubeScanner = require('sonarqube-scanner');